Skip to main content

 • humor

 The humor in the game is a mixed bag, with many players finding the voice acting to be hilariously bad and reminiscent of amateur productions, contributing to the overall comedic experience.
-While some moments, such as quirky items and funny glitches, elicit genuine laughter, the game's janky mechanics and awkward dialogue often lead to unintentional humor.
-Overall, players appreciate the game's ability to deliver laughs, despite its flaws and rough edges.
+While some moments, such as quirky items and funny glitches, elicit genuine laughter, the game's janky mechanics and absurd dialogue often lead to unintentional humor.
+Overall, players suggest that the game's charm lies in its imperfections, making it a source of amusement despite its flaws.

 • “It's got lots of funny and creepy stuff, like the level with the vents.”